druid-io/druid-io.github.io/druid-powered.md

 TripleLift uses Druid to provide insights into performance aspects of its native programmatic exchange for sales/business development opportunities, and to provide reporting used by advertisers and publishers.

+##VideoAmp

+At VideoAmp, Druid is a key component of our Big Data stack.
+It powers our real-time video advertising analytics at low granularity and huge scale.
+Druid has helped us minimized the time between event, insight and action.

 ## Vigiglobe

 Vigiglobe turns the noise of Social Media into real-time Smart Content.
 To this end, Druid enables us to maintain high request throughput coupled with huge data absorption capacity.